wp-plugins/animated-headline/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Super animation headline by using shortcode.
-Easy to use and look super animated haedlines.
+Easy to use and look super animated headline.

 == Description ==
 Animated Headline is a plugin to show, animated headline using short-code.
 It was very easy to use, Just use animated headline shortcode.